Deadlock-too/Deadlock-too/README.md

 ## ✨ Fun Facts

-- I'm a great One Piece fan.
+- I'm a big One Piece fan.
 - As a kid, I wanted to be an astronomer.
 - Could not live without listening music 24/7.